AlexNduta/Was-site/content/showcase.md

 English (C1, Advanced)
 Swahili (fluent)

-# Key Competencies
+## KEY COMPETENCIES
+- Strong understanding of cybersecurity frameworks (NIST CSF, ISO 27001)
+- Experience in security incident response and threat mitigation
+- Expertise in implementing and maintaining security controls
-- Strong problem-solving and analytical abilities
+- Strong analytical and problem-solving abilities
-- Excellent written and verbal communication skills
+- Excellent documentation and technical writing skills
-- Experience in Site Reliability Engineering (SRE)
+- Effective communication with technical and non-technical stakeholders
+- Adaptable to dynamic, high-pressure environments
+- Commitment to continuous learning and staying current with security trends
 - Proactive approach to continuous learning and improvement
 - Strong understanding of DevOps methodologies and best practices